inkognitro/oas-tszod-gen/README.md

 - to have a bigger customer satisfaction due to fewer bugs

 ## Why did you write yet another library for this task?
 Good question.
-There are a lot of libraries out there which try to achieve the very same:
-Type safe calls to API endpoints.

-The aim of this library is not only to guarantee type-safety but also to generate endpoint caller functions with standalone types which can be used in your code base.
+The aim of this library is not only to guarantee type-safety but also to generate endpoint caller functions with standalone types which then can be used in your code base.

 > **Worried?**
 >